melontini/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 ## KnoxPatch

-Some of Knox-based features can be fixed with this LSPosed module [KnoxPatch] and its companion Magisk module [KnoxPatch#knoxpatch-enhancer].
+Some of Knox-based features can be fixed with this LSPosed module [KnoxPatch] and its companion Magisk/KernelSU module [KnoxPatch#knoxpatch-enhancer].

 ## VoLTE on Custom ROMs